 Never charge an ATV battery with more than 3A.
 If you do, it will overcharge and therefore get hot.

-A manual charger will continue sending amps into the battery even after it is fully charged and can no longer absorb any more current.
+A manual charger will continue sending amps into the battery even after it is fully charged and can no longer absorb more current.
 This will cause the electrolyte fluid inside the battery to “boil” until it evaporates completely.

 You may notice a funny odor from the evaporated electrolyte when this happens.
 Some say it smells like rotten eggs.
 This is a sign that you are overcharging the battery.